anquanscan/sec-tools/README.md

 [progpilot](https://github.com/designsecurity/progpilot): A static analysis tool for security
 [CySecTools](https://github.com/SofianeHamlaoui/CySecTools): Cyber Security Tools Collection that I use
 [WALKOFF](https://github.com/nsacyber/WALKOFF): A flexible, easy to use, automation framework allowing users to integrate their capabilities and devices to cut through the repetitive, tedious tasks slowing them down. #nsacyber
 [PEGuarder](https://github.com/jsc0218/PEGuarder): a security tool checking the portable executable (PE) files in windows
+[retire.js](https://github.com/RetireJS/retire.js): scanner detecting the use of JavaScript libraries with known vulnerabilities